Sony Pregius S: All New, All Good!

 Currently unmatched low price per megapixel resolution: their small pixel size of only 2.74 µm allows a higher number of pixels on the available sensor surface.

-Fewer cameras per vision system: thanks to their high resolutions, one 24 MP camera can replace two 12 MP cameras, for example.
+Fewer cameras per vision system: thanks to top quality and top price-performance ratio, a 24 MP camera can replace two 12 MP cameras, for example.

-Global Shutter: new in combination with BSI.
+Global Shutter: new in combination with Backside-Illumination (BSI).
 Provides images without any motion blur even at high speeds.
-Until now, backside-illuminated sensors were only available with rolling shutter (Sony STARVIS).
+Until now, BSI sensors were only available with rolling shutter (Sony STARVIS).

 16:9 for many applications in Traffic & Transportation,